GabrielNicolim/GabrielNicolim/README.md

 ## About Me

-I am 16 years old and I am a computer student at Colégio Técnico Industrial ' Isaac Portal Roldán '- UNESP (Bauru, SP).
-I am currently studying Web and have taken my first steps in this universe.
+I am 16 years old and I am a computer science student at the Industrial Technical College 'Isaac Portal Roldán' - UNESP (Bauru, SP).
+I'm currently acting as a software development intern at UNESP - Universidade Estadual Paulista.

 ## Technologies